 Supervisory committee: Sandeep Bhagwati, Noah Drew, David Howes

-Molly-Claire Gillett is a student in the interdisciplinary INDI PhD Program, working under the supervision of faculty members in the School of Irish Studies and the Department of Art History.
-Her doctoral work focuses on Irish craft, and investigates the complex colonial relationship materially evidenced by the production of lace in Ireland and its consumption in England during the long 19th century.
+Molly-Claire Gillett is an INDI PhD Candidate, working with faculty members in the Departments of Art History, Design and Computation Arts, and Art Education, and in association with the School of Irish Studies.
+Her SSHRCC-funded doctoral work investigates the complex colonial relationship materially evidenced by the production of lace in Ireland and its consumption in England during the nineteenth century, and is guided and shaped by a research creation practice in lacemaking and engagement with contemporary Irish lacemaking groups.
 She has worked in community arts programming in Canada and Northern Ireland.

-Drawing from his multi-disciplinary academic and work experiences, Sherif Goubran’s interdisciplinary PhD research is focused on sustainability assessment in the built environment.
+Drawing from his multi-disciplinary background, Sherif Goubran’s interdisciplinary PhD research is focused on sustainability and its assessment in the built environment.
 His research aims to align sustainable building practice with holistic sustainable development goals.
-Sherif is published in different academic fields, and is heavily involved in academic, student and community project.
-He also received numerous awards for his research and academic excellence.
-Sherif plans to pursue an academic career in Canada and abroad while continuing to practice architecture.
+Sherif is a Vanier Scholar and a Concordia Public Scholar (2019-2020).
+He published in different academic fields and is heavily involved in academic, student and community project.
+He plans to pursue an academic career in Canada and abroad while continuing to practice architecture.

-Supervisory committee: Carmela Cucuzzella, Thomas Walker, Bruno Lee, Jean-Pierre Chupin, Gilbert Emond
+Supervisory committee: Carmela Cucuzzella, Thomas Walker, Bruno Lee (in collaboration with Jean-Pierre Chupin and Gilbert Emond)

 Zeina Ismail-Allouche’s activism journey begun as a volunteer with civil organizations.
 Her profession started with UNICEF in Lebanon, and then as a communications officer in Yemen.
 She also managed an organization offering alternative care services with 140 staff and more than 3000 beneficiaries.
 She is an advocate for the right to origin and contributed performances based on testimonies of survivors of forced separation.
 She holds a BA in Social Work and master’s in Public Health.